angarsky/diveintopython/learn/functions/global_variables.md

 print(global_var)    # Output: "I have been modified."
 ```

+In Python, to set a global variable you need to declare and initialize a variable outside of any function or block.
 In the above code, a **global variable** named `global_var` is declared and initialized outside the function.
 The `func()` function accesses and modifies the value of `global_var` using the `global` keyword.
 Finally, the modified value of the global variable is printed.

 ### Local Variable Example